-Mathematics at Corpus is taught by Dr Paul Dellar and Professor Pier Francesco Palamara, assisted by Mr Todd Liebenschutz-Jones.
-Within the Joint Schools, Computation is taught and overseen by Luke Ong, Philosophy by Professor Marion Durand, and Statistics by Professor Pier Francesco Palamara.
+Mathematics at Corpus is taught by Dr Paul Dellar and Professor Pier Francesco Palamara, assisted by Dr Lucy Auton and Ms Victoria Patel.
+Within the Joint Schools, Computer Science is taught and overseen by Professor Luke Ong, Philosophy by Professor Marion Durand, and Statistics by Professor Pier Francesco Palamara.

-Teaching is supported by the following lecturers: Mr C L Chong, Mr Victor Lisinski and Mr Matija Tapuskovic.
+Teaching is supported by the following lecturers: Mr Matija Tapuskovic, Dr Gonzalo Mena, and Mr Fabian Zaiser.

 Mathematics at Oxford

 One of the things you will find on starting Maths at University is that there is a change in style and emphasis from what you do at school.
 You will find that pure mathematics at University introduces new and more abstract and fundamental ideas in courses on algebra and analysis; and in particular you will realise the central importance of proof.
 A subject like differential equations is treated as applied, for example because the problems of mechanics may be framed in their terms.
 (Indeed, the study of many parts of mathematics was first couched in terms of applications to physical problems.)